Republicanism in the United Kingdom: Definition

-In Britain, republican sentiment has largely focused on the abolition of the British monarch, rather than the dissolution of the British Union or independence for its constituent countries.
-In Northern Ireland, the term "republican" is usually used in the sense of Irish republicanism.
-While also against the monarchy, Irish republicans are against the presence of the British state in any form on the island of Ireland and advocate creating a united Ireland, an all-island state comprising the whole of Ireland.
-Unionists who support a British republic also exist in Northern Ireland.
+In Great Britain, republican sentiment has largely focused on the abolition of the British monarchy, rather than the dissolution of the British Union or independence for its constituent countries.
+In Northern Ireland however, the term "republican" is usually used in the sense of Irish republicanism.
+While also opposed to monarchy, Irish republicans reject the presence of the British state in any form on the island of Ireland and advocate creating a united Ireland, an all-island state comprising the whole of Ireland.
+Though the opposite stance of unionism is compatible with support for a UK republic in theory, in practice it correlates strongly with monarchism.